Farako, Ségou

 Farako is a small town and rural commune in the Cercle of Ségou in the Ségou Region of southern-central Mali.
 The commune lies on the north bank of the Niger River and contains 11 settlements in an area of 200 square kilometers.
 In the 2009 census it had a population of 17,570.
 The town of Farako is the chef-lieu of the commune.

+Farako was an important military garrison town under the Segou Empire.
+It was one of the main headquarters of the Bambara resistance to the Toucouleur Empire from 1862 to 1891.